-- Serial programs can often be dominated by computationally intensive loops. - Can be applied incrementally, in small steps based upon a working code - This makes the decomposition very useful - Often large restructuring of the code is not required - Tends to work best with small scale parallelism - Not suited to all architectures - Not suited to all loops - If the runtime is not dominated by loops, or some loops can not be parallelised then these factors can dominate (Amdahl's law.)
+- Serial programs can often be dominated by computationally intensive loops. - Can be applied incrementally, in small steps based upon a working code - This makes the decomposition very useful - Often large restructuring of the code is not required - e.g. compare different parallelisations for later CFD exercise - Tends to work best with small scale parallelism - Not suited to all architectures - Not suited to all loops - If the runtime is not dominated by loops, or some loops can not be parallelised then these factors can dominate (Amdahl's law.)